puppetlabs/puppet-docs/source/pe/3.7/quick_start_dns.markdown

 6. Click __Add parameter__.
 7. Click __Commit 1 change__.
-8. Navigate to the live management page, and select the __Control Puppet__ tab.
+8. From the CLI of your Puppet master, run `puppet agent -t`.
+9. From the CLI of your PE-managed node(s), run `puppet agent -t`.

-9. Click the __runonce__ action and then __Run__ to trigger a Puppet run to have Puppet Enterprise create the new configuration.
+   This will trigger a Puppet run to have Puppet Enterprise create the new configuration.

 10. Navigate to `/etc/resolv.conf`.
 This file now contains the contents of the `resolv.conf.erb` template and the nameserver IP address you added in step 4.

 > Success!
 Puppet Enterprise will now use the nameserver IP address you've specified for that node.